andy-netgenius/panssh/README.md

 sudo mv panssh /usr/local/bin/
 ```

-Run it as just `panssh` to see further information.
+Run it as just `panssh` to see further instructions.

 ### Optional: tab-completion of local site and environment names